A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Conclusion

 \section{Conclusion}

 This paper presented a comprehensive experimental analysis of RSSI fluctuations and statistical outlier behavior across heterogeneous IoT radio platforms deployed in diverse outdoor environments.
 By integrating a mathematical RSSI abstraction with exponential moving average (EMA) smoothing and statistically grounded outlier detection, the study examined how environmental complexity and radio hardware characteristics jointly influence signal stability.
 Experimental results showed that environments with high structural and propagation complexity exhibit higher RSSI variance and increased outlier occurrence compared to more open environments such as gardens.
 The proposed outlier detection provides a compact and interpretable representation of RSSI anomalies, enabling systematic comparison across radio platforms and deployment scenarios.
-Among the evaluated radios, the CC1200 consistently demonstrates the greatest robustness to environmental variability.
-The nRF52840 also exhibits high overall stability but shows increased sensitivity in multipath-rich environments, while BLE and CC2538 radios display moderate and more variable performance.
+Among the evaluated radios, the CC2538 consistently demonstrates the greatest robustness to environmental variability in terms of lowest observed outlier rates.
+The nRF52840 also exhibits high overall stability but shows increased sensitivity in multipath-rich environments, with higher outlier rates, while BLE and CC1200 radios display moderate and more consistent performance.
 These findings provide practical insights for IoT and sensor network designers, supporting informed radio selection, environment-aware deployment planning, and adaptive communication strategies.
 The lightweight nature of the proposed framework makes it well suited for resource-constrained IoT devices and long-term outdoor monitoring applications, where predictable link behavior is essential.

 Future work will explore adaptive thresholding techniques, multi-metric link-quality fusion, and machine learning–assisted anomaly classification to further enhance robustness under highly dynamic propagation conditions.